The Development of Therapeutics for CADASIL Patients

 - CADASIL research

 Partner companies are now sought for research collaborations in this field, and licensing of key technologies.
-Specifically we are looking for companies with a a franchise in the treatment of CNS-ischaemic diseases.
+Specifically, the university are looking for companies with a franchise in the treatment of CNS-ischaemic diseases.

 - Novel therapeutic strategy

 - New insights for other autosomal dominant diseases